tokumaru-y/SampleApp/README.md

 # SampleApp
-to learn Rails &amp; Angular make chat's app
+To learn Rail and Angular makes chat's app.